Kathryn (Zadrozny) Hadley is an instructor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her

 to teach physics and has been offered a full time teaching position at Oregon

 State University.
-She plans to start teaching there in March 2016.
+She started teaching there in March 2016.

 Over her career she has taught a wide range of courses, including a conceptual physics sequence and a calculus-based general physics sequence.

 She has taught upper-division undergraduate thermodynamics and statistical mechanics, and modern physics, including special relativity and intro quantum mechanics.